Australian Born, British Bred: Barred from Parliament

 Dyer says that Australian citizens who are not aware they have foreign citizenship should not be prevented from joining parliament.

 Our dual citizens should not be made to feel like second-class citizens.
 Doubting loyalty without reason undermines it.
-And this is not a good time to reduce unnecessarily the pool or diversity of eligible parliamentarians.

 27.09.19.
 What Was Barton Thinking?
 Australian Public Law.